Steps for a successful Proxmox VE 9 upgrade

 • Host-level config backup: tar czf /root/pve-config-YYYYMMDD.tgz /etc/pve /etc/network /root/.ssh

 • VM backups: use vzdump or the GUI backup job.
-I prefer snapshot mode for LVM or ZFS, and stop mode for critical VMs if snapshotting is unavailable.
+I prefer snapshot mode for LVM or ZFS, and stop mode for critical VMs if snapshotting is not available.

 Example vzdump command:

 Keep at least two recent backups and validate one restore on a spare host or local VM.
-Store backups off the node if possible.
+Store backups off the node if you can.

 Firewall rules for Proxmox